Andrew Dykes (cricketer)

 James Andrew Dykes (born 15 November 1971) is an Australian cricketer who played for the Tasmanian Tigers from 1997 until 2001.
 He was a right-handed batsman and a right-arm medium-pace bowler who was born at Hobart, Tasmania in 1971.
 Dykes was the highest run-scorer in the history of the Clarence District Cricket Club with 9,793 runs.

-Dykes was the General Manager of Cricket Tasmania from 2003 to 2017.
+Dykes was the General Manager - High Performance at Cricket Tasmania from 2012 to 2017.
 He then served as Community Football Manager for AFL Tasmania from 2018 to 2020.

-Dykes' father Robbie Dykes was an Australian rules footballer, while his grandfather Jimmy Dykes played soccer for Scotland.
+Dykes' father Jim Dykes was an Australian rules footballer, while his grandfather Jimmy Dykes was a Scottish International footballer who represented Heart of Midlothian in Scotland.